 The unit is sleeker than the 305, but it is still bulky enough to cause a rip of bubbles to peal of your wrist as your hand enters the water.
 I had no problem wearing it under my Orca S3 wetsuit, or getting my wetsuit off over the watch in T1 after the XTERRA Grabouw 2012 swim.

-Initially I noticed that there seemed to be an issue with the calculation and display of current run pace: it fluctuated wildly whilst I was running (more in my post here).
-To work around this problem I have learned to use one of the many alerts on the unit: I have set the unit to alert me with a buzz every 1km which then gives me stats for that kilometer: specifically time and average speed for that kilometre.
+Initially, I noticed that there seemed to be an issue with the calculation and display of the current run pace: it fluctuated wildly whilst I was running (more in my post here).
+To work around this problem I have learned to use one of the many alerts on the unit: I have set the unit to alert me with a buzz every 1km which then gives me stats for that kilometre: specifically time and average speed for that kilometre.
 This problem seems to have been fixed in subsequent software updates.

 I was able to set the unit up for a triathlon with ease, detailing the swim, the bike leg (including which bike I would be using), the run, and the two transitions in-between.
-During the race you simply then hit the Lap button at the start, when entering and leaving transition, and obviously the finish line.
+During the race, you simply then hit the Lap button at the start, when entering and leaving transition, and obviously the finish line.

 I have a Garmin Foot Pod.
 This little device clips into your shoelaces and then pairs wirelessly with your Garmin, enabling your run cadence to be viewed and recorded.